Home > Films > F > The Fog

 The beachfront house is a little to the north, on the coast of Tomales Bay at Inverness.

 The lighthouse home of radio station KAB, in ‘Spivey Point’, is the 1870 Point Reyes Lighthouse, down a long and narrow road from the town of Port Reyes Station.
 And once you arrive, there are 300 precipitous steps down to the light itself (so remember the return journey).
+My visit was way back in 1998 which is why my photo is not the hi-res quality I would expect today.

 The dockside is alongside the Tides Inn at Bodega Bay, the famous location for Alfred Hitchcock's The Birds.